ianstormtaylor/superstruct/docs/guides/04-refining-types.md

 ## Built-in Refinements

 Superstruct has several built-in refinement helpers for common use cases.
-For example, one of the most common is ensuring that a string matches a specific regular expression pattern:
+For example, a common one is ensuring that a string matches a specific regular expression pattern:

 ```ts
 import { pattern } from 'superstruct'